-The Fröling Turbomat can use wood chips up to 45% moisture content.
-The Fröling T4 can use wood chips up to 30% moisture content.
+The Fröling Turbomat can use wood chips with up to 45% moisture content.
+The Fröling T4 can use wood chips with up to 30% moisture content.
 The Turbomat has a much longer grate surface than the T4.
 The grate surface in the Turbomat moves chips horizontally.
-Chips enter unburned and exit seven feet away as ashes.
+Chips enter unburned and exit 7 feet away as ashes.
 The theory is that wood chip fuel can either be dried outside of the boiler or within the boiler.

-Boilers that can handle wetter chips generally have longer grates and very heavy, brick-lined fireboxes, two attributes that allow the chips to dry within the boiler as they combust.
+Boilers that can handle wetter chips generally have longer grates and very heavy, brick-lined fireboxes — two attributes that allow the chips to dry within the boiler as they combust.
 The brick lining allows for an extremely hot environment (up to 900 C).
 Smaller and lighter boilers must have dry chips to ensure complete combustion because it is not possible to adequately dry the chips in relatively small combustion chambers surrounded by water.
-The result can be incomplete combustion.

-Sometimes it makes sense to have a smaller infrastructure at the boiler site and to use dry chips.
-Sometimes larger chip boilers and less expensive, wetter fuel make better economic sense.
-Projected chip consumption, physical space, and initial capital costs will usually determine what type of wood chip boiler makes the most sense
+The result can be incomplete combustion.se to have a smaller infrastructure at the boiler site and to use dry chips.
+Sometimes, larger chip boilers and less expensive, wetter fuel make better economic sense.
+Projected chip consumption, physical space, and initial capital costs will usually determine what type of wood chip boiler makes the most sense.

 Fuel for the Indoor Wood Chip Boiler

 Wood Chip Fuel is produced by chipping whole trees or wood waste from forest management and land clearing.
 Wood chip fuel is less expensive than wood pellets.
 Wood chips come in various sizes, moisture contents, and qualities.
-Chipped wood allows for automatic and low maintenance boiler operation while using renewable wood fuel.
+Chipped wood allows for automatic and low-maintenance boiler operation while using renewable wood fuel.

 Wood chips (30% moisture content) have an average net BTU rating of 9,632,000 BTU/ton.
-When less bark and debris are present there will be less ash produced during combustion.
-Whole tree chips like those produced by roadside chipping are usually not used in wood chip boilers producing under 2 MM Btu/hr.
-High-quality chippers and chip screens are generally required to produce a maintenance free fuel chip.
-The Fröling T4 150 burns dry chips (Less than 30% moisture content).
+When less bark and debris are present, there will be less ash produced during combustion.
+Whole tree chips like those produced by roadside chipping are usually not used in wood chip boilers producing under 2 MMBTU/hr.
+High-quality chippers and chip screens are generally required to produce a maintenance-free fuel chip.
+The Fröling T4 150 burns dry chips (less than 30% moisture content).
 Moisture content under 30% is achieved only by actively drying eastern hardwoods.